 We were incorporated in February 2016 under the laws of the State of Delaware.
 Since inception, we have devoted substantially all of our resources to developing product and technology rights, conducting research and development, organizing and staffing our company, business planning and raising capital.
 We have incurred recurring losses, the majority of which are attributable to research and development activities, and negative cash flows from operations.
-We have funded our operations primarily through the sale of convertible preferred stock and common stock through our IPO.
-Our net loss was \$14.7 million and \$27.6 million for the years ended December 31, 2018 and 2019, respectively, and \$16.8 and \$37.7 million for the three and nine months ended September 30, 2020.
-As of September 30, 2020, we had an accumulated deficit of \$88.2 million.
+We have funded our operations primarily through the sale of convertible preferred stock and common stock.
+Our net loss was \$21.3 million for the three months ended March 31, 2021 as compared to \$9.5 million for the three months ended March 31, 2020, and as of March 31, 2021, we had an accumulated deficit of \$128.7 million.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures, and to a lesser extent, general and administrative expenditures.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future as we advance our product candidates through all stages of development and clinical trials and, ultimately, seek regulatory approval.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Furthermore, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
-Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials
+Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expendent expenses.